uptrace/go-treemux-realworld-example-app/README.md

 - [go-pg/migrations](https://github.com/go-pg/migrations).
 - [Tracing using uptrace-go](https://github.com/uptrace/uptrace-go).

-Your can find more details in
-[Writing REST API with Go and PostgreSQL](https://pg.uptrace.dev/rest-api/) tutorial.
+Your can find some details about design principles in the [Writing REST API with Go and PostgreSQL](https://pg.uptrace.dev/rest-api/) tutorial.

 ## Project structure